How to deploy a Shopify Hydrogen storefront to Netlify

 #Customizing your project

 Keep in mind that you can customize pretty much anything in your project.
-Pull in Tailwind, DaisyUI, swap out npm for pnpm or yarn, add CMS integrations, etc. This is really just a bootstrapped Remix site… and Remix is really just a React site with React Router and Vite.
+Pull in Tailwind, DaisyUI, swap out npm for pnpm or yarn, add CMS integrations, etc. This is a React site with React Router 7 and Vite under the hood.

 #Hooking it up to a real Shopify store